A hybrid between concert, performance and installation, where the whole

 space is played as one polyphonic audiovisual instrument.

 HANNAH (55 min, 2017) is a hybrid between concert, performance and installation in which the whole space is played as one polyphonic audiovisual instrument.
 It is an elaborate spatial composition that provokes a state of absorption in an immersive audiovisual space.
-Inspired by the immense span and gradual unfolding of geological time, the material acts as a kind of sedimentation process, drawing attention to gentle transformations and how physical objects can affect their surroundings over extremely long time-spans.
-From a human perspective the material unfolds from fixed attention towards exhaustion – in the act of observing slow changes.
+Inspired by the gradual unfolding of geological time, the material acts as a kind of sedimentation process, drawing attention to gentle transformations and the way physical objects can affect their surroundings over extremely long time spans.
+From a human perspective, the material unfolds from fixed attention towards exhaustion – in the act of observing slow changes.

 By and with: Asle Nilsen, Piotr Pajchel, Eirik Blekesaune, Torgrim Torve, Niklas Adam, Janne Kruse, Ali Djabbary, Martin Taxt, Elisabeth Carmen Gmeiner, HC Gilje, Magnus Bugge and Laurent Ravot

-Thanks to: Espen Sommer Eide, Sofia Jernberg, Magnie Finnsdatter Nilsen
+Thanks to: Espen Sommer Eide, Sofia Jernberg and Magnie Finnsdatter Nilsen